English Present Tenses ComparisonJust here for the exercises? Click here.

-The present tenses in English Grammar are the simple present, the present progressive, also present continuous, the present perfect and the present perfect progressive, also present perfect continuous.
-We can also use the future simple and progressive to make assumptions about something happening in the present.
+The present tenses in English Grammar are: the simple present, the present progressive (present continuous), the present perfect simple and the present perfect progressive (also present perfect continuous).

-Learn the difference between the present tenses in English grammar and when to use them correctly in a sentence.
+Learn the difference between the present tenses in English grammar and how to use them correctly in a sentence.
 Put your knowledge to the test in the interactive exercises.